KVS56/WhatShouldIMakeForLunch/README.md

 # WhatShouldIMakeForLunch
-Project the purpose of which is to allow people to determine what they should cool for their meals.
+Project the purpose of which is to allow people to determine what they should cook for their meals.